Careers

 Join the Rodel Team

-At the Rodel Institute, you will work with smart and committed colleagues doing important work to advance Rodel’s mission of strengthening American democracy.
-Rodel offers staff the opportunity to pursue their interests and grow professionally in a flexible and inclusive environment with highly competitive compensation and benefits.
+At the Rodel Institute, you will work with committed colleagues doing important work to advance Rodel’s mission of strengthening American democracy.
+Rodel offers staff the opportunity to pursue their interests and grow professionally in a flexible and inclusive environment with competitive compensation and benefits.
 Staff are distributed across the country and work remotely, with regular travel for seminars and staff retreats.
 Open positions will be posted below.

 Intern with Rodel